 Don't even think about it, Buster!
-Your parking privilege does not change the Peoria Unified School class schedule has been completed for the day or you have received a pass authorizing you to leave. - Do I have to show my student ID to the security staff every time I leave?
+Your parking privilege does not change the Peoria Unified School District "closed campus" status.
+You are not able to leave campus at any time during the day until your class schedule has been completed for the day or you have received a pass authorizing you to leave. - Do I have to show my student ID to the security staff every time I leave?
 You betcha!
 Many students enter and exit the student parking lot every day.
 Schedule changes, appearance changes, etc., make it difficult for staff members to keep a mental record of your personal schedule.
 Please be considerate and show your ID card every time you need to leave campus.
 It is your responsibility to keep your ID card with you at all times.
 Failure to show current/updated I.D. card & visible parking pass could result in possible revocation of parking spot. - If I am emancipated, can I sign myself in and out several times during a single day?